What does Servator mean?

 Is Project Servator a response to recent terrorist attacks?

-The tragic events in London and Manchester in 2017 remind us that attacks can happen at any time or place without warning.
+The tragic events in London and Manchester in 2017, and further afield, remind us that attacks can happen at any time or place without warning.
 This means we all have to remain alert and vigilant when going about our daily lives.

 Cooperation between the public, commercial organisations, partners and the police remains the greatest advantage in tackling the challenge the UK faces from terrorism and, in light of the significant threat level, this cooperation is more important than ever before.

 Project Servator plays an important role in encouraging everyone to work together to make the UK an uninviting target for criminals and terrorists.
-It aims to deter, detect and disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
+It aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.

 If Project Servator isn’t being used in my area, does this make it an easy target for criminals and terrorists?